What is a Multi-wire branch circuit?

 Example of a multi-wire branch circuit.

 Example of how a multi-wire branch circuit is wired.
+Main/other breakers not shown for clarity.

 Advantages of a Multi-Wire Branch Circuit